jokoho48/ArmaWatchdogs/README.md

 # Threshold where the system detects a change.
 Bigger number means more drasitc color change require
 DIFF_THRESHOLD=0.1

-# Path to Arma Autotest Config file, it is Importent that this Path is without Spaces else arma does not detect the file
+# Path to Arma Autotest Config file.
+# !!Importent that this Path is without Spaces else arma does not detect the file !!
 ARMA_AUTOTESTCONFIG=E:\Arma3\autotest\testConfig.cfg

 # The Path where the Frontend life so the files can get copyed over